Foundation Certificate in English Literature

 The introductory sessions will raise fundamental questions about why and how we should study literature and then concentrate on detailed analysis of poetry and fiction.
 The emphasis will be on techniques of close reading, but we also hope to impart a sense of literary history and an understanding of the links between literature and its wider contexts.

-Section 2: Victorian literature
+Section 2: Victorian Fiction and Poetry

-Section 3: Early Modern poetry
+Section 3: Early Modern Poetry

-The third section will be largely devoted to the study of early Modern poetry and to the contemporary critical debate about its form and purpose.
+The third section will be largely devoted to the study of Early Modern poetry and to the contemporary critical debate about its form and purpose.
 We shall examine a selection of poems by writers such as Edmund Spenser, Sir Philip Sidney, John Donne and George Herbert.
 In this term a special day school will be devoted to preparation for the first-year examinations.